-How to watch 2020 FA Cup live in Australia
+How to watch 2020/21 FA Cup semi-finals live in Australia

-England's FA Cup is ready for some 4th round replays.
+England's famous FA Cup is back.
 Will one of the superpowers of English football take out the title once more or can an upstart shake up the competition?

-Proudly known as the world's oldest football competition, the FA Cup was first held in 1871-82.
-Open to any professional club in the English football league system, it is known for some fairytale runs and epic upsets.
+Proudly known as the world's oldest football competition, the FA Cup was first held in 1871/72.
+Open to any professional club in the English football league system, it is renowned for some fairytale runs and epic upsets.

 How to watch FA Cup matches in Australia

-ESPN secured the rights to broadcast the FA Cup in Australia late last year.
+ESPN secured the rights to broadcast the FA Cup in Australia in late 2019.
 It is showing games on both its main and HD channels.
-That means you can watch it on Foxtel iQ, Foxtel Now or on Kayo Sports.
-Fetch TV also has access to games.
-Read on to find out more.
+That means you can watch it on Foxtel iQ, Foxtel Now, Kayo Sports and Fetch TV also has access to some games.

-Kayo Sports broadcasts a selection of the biggest matches of the FA Cup.
-Matches including Liverpool, Man City, Manchester United, Chelsea and Arsenal are also live.
+Kayo Sports broadcasts a selection of the biggest matches of the FA Cup, including all fixtures from the quarter-final stage onwards.

 Subscriptions for Kayo Sports are $25/month for the Basic option, where you can watch games on 2 screens or devices.
 The Premium option is $10 more per month and gives you 3 screens.

-You may also find that you're up for some potential installation costs, though Foxtel iQ deals are also regularly available.
+You may also find that you're up for some potential installation costs, although Foxtel iQ deals are regularly available.

 Foxtel Now is the pay TV giant's digital streaming service.
-You have to subscribe to the Essentials pack in addition to the Sport pack which costs $54/month.
-So while it's cheaper than iQ, you're still paying double the price of Kayo Sports to get your FA Cup fix.
+You have to subscribe to the Essentials pack in addition to the Sport pack, which costs $54/month in total.
+So while it's cheaper than iQ, it's still significantly more expensive than Kayo to get your FA Cup fix.

-Subscription television service Fetch TV also has access to ESPN and is showing six games in the FA Cup third round.
+Subscription television service Fetch TV also has access to ESPN and the FA Cup.
 You can access it via the Vibe channel pack for $6/month.
 The total cost of your subscription will depend on whether you bought your Fetch box outright or through a broadband provider.

 What is the FA Cup format?

-The 3rd round of the FA Cup pits 64 teams against each other.
-It is the round where the Premier League and Championship sides enter the tournament.
-The matches are decided by a draw, with the first teams drawn having the advantage of playing at home.
+The third round of the FA Cup is where the Premier League and Championship sides enter the tournament.
+The 64 matches in the third round are decided by a random draw, with the first teams drawn having the advantage of playing at home.

-The 32 winners progress to the 4th round, where 16 teams will proceed to the 5th round.
+The 32 winners progress to the fourth round, where 16 teams proceed to the fifth round.
 From there they contest the quarter-finals, semi-finals and final.
 The last three matches are all held at Wembley Stadium in London.